cortex-lab/Suite2P/README.md

 The output is a struct called dat which is saved into a mat file in ResultsSavePath using the same subfolder structure, under a name formatted like `F_M150329_MP009_2015-04-29_plane1`.
 It contains all the information collected throughout the processing, and contains the ROI and neuropil traces in Fcell and FcellNeu, and whether each ROI j is a cell or not in stat(j).iscell. stat(j) contains information about each ROI j and can be used to recover the corresponding pixels for each ROI in stat.ipix.
 The centroid of the ROI is specified in stat as well.
 Here is a summary of where the important results are:

-cell traces are in dat.Fcell
+cell traces are in `Fcell`
-neuropil traces are in dat.FcellNeu
+neuropil traces are in `FcellNeu`

+deconvolved traces are in `sp`

-manual, GUI overwritten "iscell" labels are in dat.cl.iscell
+Each cell of the above structures is a different experiment from db.expts. manual, GUI overwritten "iscell" labels are in `stat.iscell`

 stat(icell) contains all other information:
 * iscell: automated label, based on anatomy
-* neuropilCoefficient: neuropil subtraction coefficient, based on maximizing the skewness of the corrected trace (ICA)
+* neuropilCoefficient: multiplicative coefficient on the neuropil signal
-* st: are the deconvolved spike times (in frames)
-* c:  are the deconvolved amplitudes
-* kernel: is the estimated kernel

-Less important fields of stat(icell):
 * xpix, ypix: x and y indices of pixels belonging to this max.
 These index into the valid part of the image (defined by ops.yrange, ops.xrange).
 * ipix: linearized indices ((ypix, xpix) --> ypix + (xpix-1) x Ly) of pixels belonging to this mask.
 * isoverlap: whether the pixels overlap with other masks.
 * lam, lambda: mask coefficients for the corresponding pixels. lambda is the same as lam, but normalized to 1.
 * med: median of y and x pixels in the ROI (indices for the valid part of the image, defined by ops.yrange, ops.xrange).
-* neuropilCoefficient: multiplicative coefficient on the neuropil signal, for correction based on maximal skewness of the corrected trace.
 * blockstarts: the cumulative number of frames per block.
 Clould be useful for concatenating experiments correctly (some planes will have fewer frames/block).
 * footprint, mrs, mrs0, cmpct, aspec_ratio, ellipse, mimgProj, skew, std, maxMinusMed, top5pcMinusMed: these are used by the automated classifier to label an ROI as cell or not. see section IX for details.